BBaoVanC/bbaovanc.com/content/series/_index.md

 ---

-List of series, which are sequences of closely related posts.
+Series are groups of closely related posts, often with some ordering to them.